Werner Herzog: Style

-In 1999, before a public dialogue with critic Roger Ebert at the Walker Art Center, Herzog read a new manifesto, which he dubbed Minnesota Declaration: Truth and Fact in Documentary Cinema.
-Subtitled "Lessons of Darkness", after his film of that name, the 12-point declaration began: "Cinema Verité is devoid of verité.
+In 1999, before a public dialogue with Ebert at the Walker Art Center in Minneapolis, Minnesota, Herzog read a manifesto which he dubbed "Minnesota Declaration: Truth and Fact in Documentary Cinema".
+Subtitled "Lessons of Darkness" after his film of that name, the 12-point declaration began: "Cinéma Vérité is devoid of vérité.
 It reaches a merely superficial truth, the truth of accountants."
 Herzog explained, "There are deeper strata of truth in cinema, and there is such a thing as poetic, ecstatic truth.
 It is mysterious and elusive, and can be reached only through fabrication and imagination and stylization" and "facts sometimes have a strange and bizarre power that makes their inherent truth seem unbelievable."
 Ebert later wrote of its significance: "For the first time, it fully explained his theory of 'ecstatic truth.
 In 2017, Herzog wrote a six-point addendum to the manifesto, prompted by a question about "truth in an age of alt-facts".

-His treatment of subjects has been characterized as Wagnerian in its scope, but film theory has in recent years focused on the concept of the ecstatic and the nomadic character of his film.
+Herzog's treatment of subjects has been characterized as Wagnerian in its scope, but film theory has in recent years focused on the concept of the ecstatic and the nomadic character of his film.
 The plot of Fitzcarraldo is based on the building of an opera house and his later film Invincible (2001) touches on the character of Siegfried.
 Herzog's documentary The Transformation of the World into Music goes behind the scenes of the Bayreuth Festival.
-Herzog has directed several operas, including Mozart's The Magic Flute, Beethoven's Fidelio, and Wagner's Parsifal.
+Herzog has directed productions of several operas, including Mozart's The Magic Flute, Beethoven's Fidelio, and Wagner's Parsifal.